-This paper deals the verification & Validation of passenger seat of buses for life cycle requirement.
-Through various methodologies adopted from Data collection, CAE verification and physical validation to verify the seat in virtual environment.
-Generally it is observed that in City Buses most of the time Passenger seat leg mounting area failures occurs in buses used for typically more than 3years.
-This fatigue failure doesn't get captured in either Anchorage test or limited vibration test.
-Passenger seats durability should be equal to vehicle life which is 10L or 12 Years of life span.
-Testing on Physical vibration (Rig) machine is time consuming and costly most of the time Machine availability for testing will be an issue to validate alternate seat proposals.
-There is need to establish a correlation between Physical testing and CAE simulation so that alternate proposals can be easily and quickly verified using CAE alone.
+Abstract Generally it is observed that in city buses most of the time, passenger seat fails at the seat mounting area in buses which are used for more than 3 years.
+This fatigue failure doesn't get captured either in Anchorage Test or Limited Vibration Test.
+Passenger seats' durability should be equal to vehicle life which is 10L km or 12 Years of life span.
+Physical testing on the vibration test rig is time consuming and costly.
+Most of the time machine availability for testing will be an issue, to validate alternate seat proposals.
+So there is a need to establish a correlation between physical testing and CAE simulation so that alternate proposals can be easily and quickly verified using CAE alone.
+This paper deals with the verification and validation of passenger seat in buses for life cycle requirement, through various methodologies adopted from data collection, CAE verification and physical validation to simulate real-time environment.